-Pacific Regal Blue Tang
+- Pacific Regal Blue Tang

-Royal Blue Tang
+- Royal Blue Tang

 Because these fish are the only members of the Paracanthurus genus, they are native to the Indo-Pacific Ocean.
 It is here where you will find these breathtaking fish in the wild and enjoying everything that those tropical waters have to offer them.

 If you choose to add this fish to your saltwater aquarium, you can expect it to live a fairly long life.
-The average lifespan for these fish is around 7 to 12 years.
+The average lifespan for these fish is around 7 to 10 years.

 These fish also have distinct colors that allow them to stand out from the rest.
 Blue Hippo Tang fish have yellow tails, a palette design on the side of their bodies that merge together with their royal blue bodies which is unique from many other saltwater fish.

 Its body is very flat, but it is round in shape.
-This cute fish also has a very tiny pointed nose and very tiny scales.
+It also has a very tiny pointed nose and very tiny scales.
 In fact, the scales on the fish are so tiny, at first glance, it appears as though it does not have any scales at all.